toddledev/toddle-os/README.md

 As [announced in July '24](https://toddle.dev/blog/toddle-is-soon-open-source), toddle is going open source.
 The goal is to move more and more code into this repository and make it possible to self host a toddle application.

-### Packages

-The next packages that will be moved into this repository are:

-- runtime 👈 the runtime needed to run a toddle application on the client

-Also, we plan to move more and more of the server-side rendering logic into this repository.
+We're currently working on moving more and more of the server-side rendering logic into this repository.
+This means that most updates are going to be in the ssr package for the time being.

 ### Releases